charlesknipp/DynamicMacroeconomics.jl/README.md

 end
 ```

-Steady states are calculated internally, using `NonlinearSolve.jl` as a backend for optimization.
+Steady states are calculated internally, using `NonlinearSolve` as a backend for optimization.

 ```julia
 rbc_model = model(market_clearing, firms, households, shocks; name="rbc")